Privacy Policy

 9.1 Key Service Providers

-- Cloud Hosting: Secure cloud infrastructure for data storage and processing
+- Cloud Hosting: Amazon Web Services (AWS) for secure cloud infrastructure, data storage, and processing

 - Payment Processing: Stripe, Inc. for payment processing (does not handle PHI)